brajkowski/ANN_Visualization/README.md

 ﻿# ANN Visualization

 ## Description
-A proof-of-concept, interactive visualization tool that allows for the exploration of deep artifcial neural networks (ANN's).
+A proof-of-concept, interactive visualization tool that allows for the exploration of deep artificial neural networks (ANN's).
 This tool loads a pre-trained ANN capable of identifying handwritten digits (MNIST).
 Users can flip through the MNIST testing set and visualize neuron activations, neuron biases, and the connection weights that form the network.

 ## System Requirements
 - Supported Operating Systems